2000jedi/Yudi-s-Programming-Language/README.md

 - `sample/`: Directory that includes sample programs.
     - `factorial.yc`: factorial from 1 to 10.
     - `cast.yc`: conversion between basic types.
-- `input.yc`: Sample ycpl program used for debugging.
+- `input.yc`: Sample program used for debugging.
 - `Makefile`
 - `LICENSE`
 - `README.md`: Documentation.

 ## Installation

 The interpreter requires any form of a C++ compiler.
-It has been tested under Linux and Mac OS.
+It has been tested under WSL, Arch Linux and Mac OS.

 To compile the project